noahzhy/HYU_Capstone/README.md

 # HYU_Capstone

 Our goal is to achieve the real-time (high fps) and better IDF1 score on MOT task, and try to deploy on the mobile devices.

 In the actual project, it is often required to deploy on the devices which the CPU-only environment.
-Therefore, we decided to design the lightweight real-time multi-object tracking architecture.
+Therefore, we decided to design the lightweight real-time single stage multi-object tracking architecture.

 The first lightweight architecture that come to mind is shufflenet.
 It's every common lightweight architecture for mobile devices.
 Thus, we choose the shufflenet v2 scale 1.5x as backbone.